Vampire folklore by region: Asia

+Philippines

-Legends of female vampire-like beings who can detach parts of their upper body occur in the Philippines, Malaysia, Cambodia and Indonesia.
+Legends of female vampire-like beings who can detach parts of their upper body occur in the Philippines (and also in Malaysia, Cambodia and Indonesia).
 There are two main vampire-like creatures in the Philippines: the Tagalog Mandurugo ('blood-sucker') and the Visayan manananggal ('self-segmenter').
 The mandurugo is a variety of the aswang that takes the form of an attractive girl by day, and develops wings and a long, hollow, thread-like tongue by night.
 They use an elongated proboscis-like tongue to suck fetuses off pregnant women.
 They also prefer to eat entrails (specifically the heart and the liver) and the phlegm of sick people.
 The manananggal is described as being an older, beautiful woman capable of severing its upper torso in order to fly into the night with huge bat-like wings and prey on unsuspecting, sleeping pregnant women in their homes.
 The tongue is used to suck up blood from a sleeping victim.

+Malaysia and Indonesia

 The Malaysian Penanggalan may be either a beautiful old or young woman who obtained her beauty through the active use of black magic or other unnatural means, and is most commonly described in local folklores to be dark or demonic in nature.
 She is able to detach her fanged head which flies around in the night looking for blood, typically from pregnant women.
-Malaysians would hang jeruju (thistles) around the doors and windows of houses, hoping the Penanggalan would not enter for fear of catching its intestines on the thorns.
+Malaysians would hang a local plant around the doors and windows of houses, hoping the penanggalan would not enter for fear of catching its intestines on the thorns.
 The Leyak is a similar being from Balinese folklore.
 A Pontianak, Kuntilanak or Matianak in Indonesia, or Langsuir in Malaysia, is a woman who died during childbirth and became undead, seeking revenge and terrorizing villages.
 She appeared as an attractive woman with long black hair that covered a hole in the back of her neck, which she sucked the blood of children with.
 Filling the hole with her hair would drive her off.
 Corpses had their mouths filled with glass beads, eggs under each armpit, and needles in their palms to prevent them from becoming langsuir.